-Salkantay Trek Cheap 4 days or Backpacking is the best alternative to the Inca Trail.
+Salkantay 4 day trek cheap or Backpacking is the best alternative to the Inca Trail.
 On this 4 day hike you overcome the highest point of the trek, On the first day it is easy hike, you walk between the Challacancha to Soraypampa (3700 meters).
 On the second is hard day, you will walk up between Soraypampa 3700 meters to Salkantay Mountain.4,550 meters above sea level! also enjoy amazing mountain sceneries with snowy peaks, mountain lagoons and remote Andean villages to later experience a subtropical area of Cusco with its warm climate!
 The icing on the cake is obviously a guided tour of Machu Picchu in the end!

 Forget the Inca Trail and hike to Machu Picchu along the higher, more beautiful and less touristy Salkantay Trail!
 Discover a different side of the great Andes mountain range and get the most amazing views of the mountains by taking this alternative route to Machu Picchu and at a good price.
 Ascend to the highest pass at 4,550 meters above sea level for up-close-and-personal views of the massive Salkantay and Humantay mountain peaks in the Vilcanota mountain range, which are among the highest in Peru.
 This pristine high altitude trail is the perfect opportunity to get away from the crowds and get into the nature to see abandoned Inca sites not very visited by tourists.
 This is the most challenging hike but you’ll get to walk very close to the glaciers and get revel with the wondrous mountain peaks towering overhead as you breathe fresh mountain air.
-The famous Salkantay Trek is top 25 best Treks in the World, by National Geographic Adventure Travel Magazine
+The famous Salkantay trail is top 25 best Treks in the World, by National Geographic Adventure Travel Magazine

 Day 01: Cusco - Challacancha - Soraypampa